himmAllRight/himmAllRight-source/content/post/leaving-notion.md

 Tasks, and Notes.
 The items in each of these DBs, are all linked together where appropriate.
 For example, *tasks* and *notes* are usually contained in a *project*, which is associated with a particular *area*.

-*A screenshot of the tasks in a goal?*

 In the most recent iteration, I also moved away from linking tasks to a daily journal objects.
 Instead, I just assigned *everything* a date, and used date